pkivolowitz/asm_book/README.md

 ## Section 2 - Floating Point

+Floating point operations use their own instructions and their own set of registers.
+Therefore, floating point operations are covered in their own section:

 | Chapter | Content |
 | ------- | ------- |
 | 10 | Floating Point |